 This is still one of the most commonly asked questions I get when it comes to decluttering and cleaning.

 But “what if my spouse is messy??
-I can’t just get rid of their stuff!”
+My husband won’t get rid of stuff”

 My best advice is to be honest about your non-negotiables.
 What drives you the most crazy?